I-SPY 2 TRIAL: Neoadjuvant and Personalized Adaptive Novel Agents to Treat Breast Cancer

 Lead Scientist at UCSD

-- Anne Wallace
+- Anne Wallace, MD

 Dr. Wallace employs nuclear and fluorescence imaging to detect and stage melanoma and breast cancer.
 She also employs advanced imaging techniques to study stem cell reconstructive surgery.
 Dr. Anne Wallace is a member of both the Division of General Surgery and the Division of Plastic Surgery.
 She has directed the breast program since 1995 at the UC San Diego Moores Cancer Center.